 I practice as a generalist, meaning I treat a broad range of psychological symptoms.
 I also have specialized training and experience in the treatment of addiction, trauma, OCD, and personality disorders, as well as advanced training and experience in group psychotherapy and psychological testing and assessment.

 The foundation of my work is built on both client-centered and psychodynamic theory/practice, which place significant value on the underlying potential of the individual as well as the importance of the therapeutic relationship.
+These approaches are exploratory in nature and focus on how the past and present interact to inform current patterns of thinking, feeling, behaving and relating.
 I hold to a strong belief that each of my patients are unique and that there is not a one-size-fits-all solution to the problems each of us experience.
-I also integrate more directive, CBT-informed interventions into treatment, when appropriate.
+I also integrate more directive, educational approaches into my work when indicated (e.g., CBT, DBT, ACT, coping skills training, etc.).

 In addition to my clinical practice, I actively engage with elected officials and government agencies to advocate for practical public policy.
 These efforts typically focus on identifying overly burdensome regulations that impact issues related to professional licensure, education/training, and increasing access to mental health services.